Four Past Midnight

 Four Past Midnight is a collection of novellas written by Stephen King in 1988 and 1989 and published in August 1990.
 It is his second book of this type, the first one being Different Seasons.
 The collection won the Bram Stoker Award in 1990 for Best Collection and was nominated for a Locus Award in 1991.
 In the introduction, King says that, while a collection of four novellas like Different Seasons, this book is more strictly horror with elements of the supernatural.

-Contents

-The four novellas contained in the collection are described here: